Commercial users with current maintenance contracts will be notified

 construct an example that will pass validation but fail at runtime.
 Example:

-class A ^=
+class A ^=abstract

 var v: B; // class B is assumed to have a member